Important Tasks for Couples to Tackle Together After Moving Abroad

 Developing a social network is one approach to combating isolation that can help couples feel connected to the community.
 Joining language classes or expat groups and professional associations will provide precious help and contacts in new social circles for both partners.

-In Spain, Portugal and Australia social life tends to be informal and welcoming.
+In Spain, Portugal, and Australia, social life tends to be informal and welcoming.
 Another way may be more purposeful networking, as in countries like Germany and the Netherlands.
 Finding a community in activities and friends makes you closer as a couple while developing locally based resources.

 Plan for Health and Wellbeing